jupyter/jupyter_client/docs/messaging.rst

-              'hashSeed' : str,  # the seed for the hashing of code cells, 'tmpFilePrefix' : str,  # prefix for temporary file names 'tmpFileSuffix' : str,  # suffix for temporary file names 'breakpoints' : [  # current breakpoints currently registered in the debugger.
+              'hashSeed' : str,  # the seed for the hashing of code cells, 'tmpFilePrefix' : str,  # prefix for temporary file names 'tmpFileSuffix' : str,  # suffix for temporary file names 'breakpoints' : [  # breakpoints currently registered in the debugger.
                   {
                       'source' : str,  # source file
                       'breakpoints' : list(source_breakpoints)  # list of breakpoints for that source file